Gas supply incidents

 Gas supply incidents – Type of incidents resulting from NG

-Figure 19 below provides percentages for the different types of incidents but they are minimal in number when compared to natural gas.
-As the data suggests, the percentage of incidents resulting in a fire (inclusive of flashovers and explosions) is 38%.
+Figure 19 below provides an overview of the types of incidents resulting from LPG but they are minimal in number when compared to natural gas.

 Gas supply incidents – Type of incidents resulting from LPG

 Figure 20 below is an analysis of the type of equipment found in gas supply incidents.
-It was found that the main gas pipe was a factor in 87% of the incidents.
-Other incidents involved gas service piping (7%) which incorporates the meter box and the piping from the mains to the meter.
+It was found that gas piping was a factor in 84% of the incidents.
+These incidents largely related to accidentally damaging piping when excavating.

 Gas supply incidents – Equipment type